Aldaviva/Fail2Ban4Win/Readme.md

     ```xml
     <Data Name="payload">Failed password for invalid user foo bar from 192.168.1.7 port 49721 ssh2</Data>
     ```
-1. The `ipAddressEventDataName` value comes from the `<Data>` element that contains the IP address in its text content.
-In this case, that element has the `Name` attribute value of **`payload`**.
+1. The `ipAddressEventDataName` value comes from the `Name` attribute value of the `<Data>` element which contains the IP address in its text content, in this case, `payload`.
     - If there were just one `<Data>` element with no `Name` attribute, you would omit the `ipAddressEventDataName` property from the event log selector object.
     - If there were multiple `<Data>` elements with no `Name` attributes, you would omit the `ipAddressEventDataName` property and set `ipAddressEventDataIndex` to the position of the desired `Data` element (where the first `Data` child of the `EventData` element would have index 0).
 1. The `ipAddressPattern` helps narrow down which events represent auth failures.
 Some events in this log with ID 4 are caused by successful auth attempts or disconnections, which should not trigger firewall bans.
-By matching the text of an auth failure, the correct events will be processed.
-The [following pattern](https://regex101.com/r/ZdJqcT/1) matches only auth failures and captures the IP address in a named group for processing.
+By matching the text of an auth failure, only the correct events will be processed.
+The [following pattern](https://regex101.com/r/ZdJqcT/5) matches only auth failures and captures the IP address in a named group for processing.
     ```regex
     ^Failed password for(?: invalid user)? .+ from (?<ipAddress>(?:\d{1,3}\.){3}\d{1,3}) port \d{1,5} ssh\d?$
     ```
-1. Here is the resulting event log selector from all of the above properties.
+1. Here is the resulting event log selector object from all of the above properties.
     ```json
     {
         "logName": "OpenSSH/Operational",